 If you have autoload_size in the MBs, you could try to disabling any of the plugins or themes and check that the “autoload” option is set to “no”, if the “autoload” option remains set to “yes” after you disable or the “autoload” remains after you remove a plugin or themes it will continue to plague your site’s performance long after the plugin or theme is gone (this is also true if the option is not autoloaded).

-A great way to test if a plugin’s or theme’s options are slowing down page load speed is to first disable the theme or plugin in question, set the offending option’s autoload value to “no,” and then test to determine if your site experiences better performance.
+A great way to test if a plugin’s or theme’s options are slowing down page load speed is to first disable the theme or plugin in question, set the offending option’s autoload value to “no,” and then test to determine if your site experiences a better performance.

 Important: If you do not have the skills of doing this yourself, then find a developer that can prune your autoloaded options.